Mawla

 Mawlā (مَوْلَى, plural mawālī مَوَالِي), is a polysemous Arabic word, whose meaning varied in different periods and contexts.

-Before the Islamic prophet Muhammad, the term originally applied to any form of tribal association.
+Before the Islamic prophet Muhammad, the term applied to any form of tribal association.

-In the Quran and hadiths it is used in a number of senses, including 'Lord', 'guardian', 'trustee', and 'helper'.
+In the Quran and hadiths it is used in multiple senses, including 'lord', 'guardian', and 'trustee'.

-After Muhammad's death, this institution was adapted by the Umayyad dynasty to incorporate new converts to Islam into Arab-Muslim society and the word mawali gained currency as an appellation for converted non-Arab Muslims in the early Islamic caliphates.
+After Muhammad's death, the Umayyad dynasty accepted new converts to Islam into Arab-Muslim society and the word mawali gained currency as an appellation for converted non-Arab Muslims in the early Islamic caliphates.